THOMPSON Dental provides general dentistry to families in Auckland.

 Prompt and painless emergency dental treatment.

 We keep daily appointments available in case of dental emergencies!

 - broken or chipped teeth

 - teeth knocked out

-WINZ quotes available on request.
+WINZ quotes and enrolment forms are available on request.

 Our Auckland dental surgery offers various oral surgery procedures, however, our aim is to help our patients keep their teeth for life.
 Sometimes there is no choice but to surgically remove a tooth due to dental trauma or disease.
 We offer options for replacing any lost teeth.